Need for Speed: Need for Speed: Millionaire (canceled)

+Outside American market games

-Need for Speed: Edge (canceled)
+Need for Speed: Edge

 Need for Speed: Edge was a free-to-play MMO racing game developed by EA Spearhead (formerly EA Korea) and published by Nexon from South Korea and Tencent Interactive Entertainment (known as Need for Speed Online) from China.
 It is the third free-to-play game in the franchise overall, along with being the only free-to-play racing game that runs on the Frostbite 3 game engine.
 The PC version is based on the 2013 title Need for Speed Rivals, while the mobile version (sometimes referred to as Need for Speed: Duel) is based on Need for Speed: No Limits.
 Released on December 14, 2017.
 Nexon shut down the game on May 30, 2019.

 Need for Speed Mobile (2024)

 Need for Speed Mobile (known as Need for Speed: Assemble in China, Taiwan, Hong Kong and Macau) is a free-to-play Open world racing mobile game developed by TiMi Studios and published by Electronic Arts for worldwide and Tencent Interactive Entertainment for China and Garena for Taiwan, Hong Kong and Macau.
 The game runs on the Unreal Engine 4, this is the first and also only game which runs on Unreal Engine in the series.
 The game released on July 11, 2024 in China, and released on October 31, 2024 in Taiwan, Hong Kong and Macau.